 Hello!
-I’m a PhD student in Ecology and Evolutionary Biology at Princeton advised by Simon Levin and Lars Hedin.
+I’m a PhD student in Ecology and Evolutionary Biology at Princeton advised by Lars Hedin and Simon Levin.
 I’m also a recent graduate of Columbia University, where I studied Applied Mathematics.
-My research is supported by an NSF Graduate Research Fellowship and a Straubel Fellowship.
+My research is supported by an NSF Graduate Research Fellowship and the Robert May Fellowship at Princeton.

 The kind of ecological theory I enjoy most is: